nteract/docs/user-guides/getting-started-with-nteract.md

 ### Speed things up with keyboard shortcuts

 As you use notebooks more and more, you'll probably want to start taking advantage of some of the keyboard shortcuts that are provided within nteract.
-You can view a full list of these keyboard shortcuts, and how they compare to those provided within the JupyterLab and classic Jupyter front ends [here](https://docs.nteract.io/#/desktop/shortcut-keys).
+You can view [a full list of these keyboard shortcuts](https://docs.nteract.io/#/desktop/shortcut-keys), and how they compare to those provided within the JupyterLab and classic Jupyter front ends to get started with these keyboard shortcuts.

 ### Rendering rich media in interactive notebooks